waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Complex Tiles:**
     *   `FLOOR_UP_WALL`: One-way ledge.
 Enter from below/sides.
 Cannot exit by moving up.
     *   `WARP_CARPET_LEFT/DOWN/RIGHT`: Activated by pressing the indicated direction while standing on the tile.
     *   `Push-Down Trap`: A `FLOOR` tile that, when stepped on, pushes the player down one tile.
-It is a one-way interaction; the tile cannot be re-entered from below to trigger the effect again.
+It is a one-way interaction.
+    *   `Interactable Warp (FLOOR)`: Some FLOOR tiles that are also warps do not activate on entry.
+They must be interacted with by pressing 'A' to trigger an event or text. (e.g., Ruins of Alph Inner Chamber @ (15, 3)).

 ### Untested Tile Types (High Priority)
 * `RAILING`: Goldenrod Dept. Store Roof.